duykhoa/duykhoa.github.io/_katas/factorial-digit-sum.md

 end
 ```

-Whatever haha, the point is, with 4 testcases, we finished the code for the factorial method.
-With each test case, the code gets more abstract and become more generic.
+Whatever it is, with 4 testcases, we complete the factorial method.
+For each test case, the code gets more abstract and become more generic.
 And after 4 testcases, the code can cover all cases of input.
 I hope you will follow the progress of writing test, adding code and refactor to see how to generate the final code that works correctly and fully covered by the tests.

 The next thing is `sum_digits` method, I suggest you to try it yourself before continue reading it.
-I just post the tests, and the final code with a brieft explanation, so make sure you try or think about it.
+I just show brief explanations, so make sure you try or think about it.

 1. Test